Not the first time Tumi Morake insulted whites‚ BCCSA told

 Last month was not the first time that radio personality and comedian Tumi Morake made offensive comments towards white people‚ a Jacaranda FM listener submitted to the Broadcasting Complaints Commission of SA (BCCSA).

-In the written complaint‚ the listener said that in August‚ Morake and her co-host Martin Bester had held a discussion on funerals during their breakfast show.
+In the written complaint‚ the listener said that in August‚ Tumi and her co-host Martin Bester held a discussion on funerals during their breakfast show.

-He claimed that Morake said “white people do not cry out of their hearts at funerals” and explained that this was because they “do not fall on the ground‚ moan‚ cry and show remorse at funerals like African persons do”.
+He claimed that Tumi said, “white people do not cry out of their hearts at funerals” and explained that this was because they “do not fall on the ground‚ moan‚ cry and show remorse at funerals like African persons do”.

-The listener said he felt Morake had crossed the line with this statement.
+The listener said he felt Tumi crossed the line with this statement.

-He was further disturbed when Morake used a bicycle-and-bully analogy last month to explain apartheid.
+He was further disturbed when Tumi used a bicycle-and-bully analogy last month to explain apartheid.

-During the radio show‚ Morake said it was like bullies on a playground who stole another child’s bicycle but instead of being punished for their stealing‚ the thief and the bicycle owner now had to share the bike and play together.
+During the radio show‚ Tumi said it was like bullies on a playground who stole another child’s bicycle, but instead of being punished for their theft‚ the thief and the bicycle owner now had to share the bike and play together.

-The complainant‚ who was one of six who had laid complaints with the BCCSA‚ said he was offended by what he believed was Morake’s comparison to selfish bullies.
+The complainant‚ who was one of six who laid complaints with the BCCSA‚ said he was offended by what he believed was Tumi's comparison to selfish bullies.

 “Again‚ I thought to myself is this possible that Tumi Morake again points to white people as if they have no values‚ worth or humanity?” the complainant wrote.